Mera Peak Climb

 Day 3: A short and easy day of trekking off the beaten track, up through thinning forest to the grazing area of Chutanga (3050m).
 Camp.

 Day 4: Acclimatisation day.
-We make a trek up to around 4000 metres giving views over the Dudh Khosi Valley and across to the Atwra La pass.
-We return to Chutanga.
+We make a trek up to around 4000 metres giving views over the Dudh Khosi Valley and across to the Zatwra La pass.
+After a liesurely lunch taken at this high altitude, we return to Chutanga for a good night's sleep.
 Camp.

-Day 5: A long day mostly uphill to cross the Zatrwa La (4600m) and descend to Tuli Kharka a high pasture above the Hinku valley.
-Camp (4320m).
+Day 5: A long day mostly uphill to cross the Zatrwa La (4600m) and descend to Tuli Kharka (4320m), a high pasture above the Hinku valley.
+This is a tough day but the acclimatisation gained from crossing this high pass will pay dividends once we begin our ascent of Mera Peak.

 Day 6: We follow a delightful descending trail across three ridges, before dropping steeply down to the Hinku River and a final uphill to Gotay (3600m).
 Camp.